opnsense/tools/README.md

 Install FreeBSD 10.0 amd64 release on a machine with at least 10GB of hard disk + 2GB of RAM, UFS works better than ZFS).
-All other tasks require a root user.
+All tasks require a root user.
 Do the following to grab the repositories:

     # pkg install git